morgan-mcdonnell/chamoli-flood/README.md

 # chamoli-flood
-Classified satellite record of the Chamoli area to aid in efforts for the February 7, 2021 flood event.
+Classified satellite record of the Chamoli area to aid in investigation of the February 7, 2021 flood event.
 KH-9 imagery processed using HEXIMAP (Maurer and Rupper, 2015).

 ### References